nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation.md

 *   Filesystem persistence with&nbsp;[VCS]({{page space='glos' page='vcs'}}) for the Document repository.

 {{! /multiexcerpt}}
+You should adapt that configuration as soon as you want to use your application for real life use cases.

 #### For Optimal Performances

 {{! multiexcerpt name='optimal-configuration'}}

 *   Linux 64&nbsp;bits,
-*   PostgreSQL 9.3, Use PostgreSQL for document repository and all other services.
+*   PostgreSQL 9.5, Use PostgreSQL for document repository and all other services.
-*   Have plenty of RAM (>= 4&nbsp;GB).
+*   Have plenty of RAM (>= 8&nbsp;GB).

 {{! /multiexcerpt}}